Nançay Radio Observatory: History

-Radio astronomy emerged after the Second World War, when experts and surplus equipment became available for civilian use.
-The École Normale Superieure was given three 7.5 m diameter Würzburg Riese that the British had seized from the Germans during the war.
+Radio astronomy emerged worldwide after the Second World War, when radar experts and surplus equipment became available for civilian use.
+The physics department of the École Normale Superieure was given three 7.5 m diameter Würzburg Riese that the British had seized from the Germans during the war.
 These were initially deployed at a research centre of the French navy at Marcoussis.

 One of the Würzburg Riese antennas at Nançay.

 It was recognised that radio astronomy required a large, flat and remote site to accommodate antennas spread over distances of 1.5-2 km or of considerable size, and to avoid unwanted radio waves from human technology.
 A 150 ha plot of woodland near Nançay became available and was purchased in 1953.
 Initially, various small instruments - single dishes and interferometers - were installed.
 6 m wide railway tracks, one running east–west and one north–south were constructed, which would carry the equatorially mounted 40 t Würzburg antennas.

 A predecessor to the current heliograph had 16 antennas of 5 m diameter spread equally along a 1500 m long east–west baseline, while eight antennas of 6 m in diameter were aligned north–south.
 The frequency observed was 169 MHz (1.77 m wavelength).

 After the discovery of the 21 cm line in 1951 and the prospect of observing interstellar and extragalactic line emission and absorption, the need for more sensitive radio telescopes arose; their larger size would also deliver higher angular resolution.
 The plan for this "large radio telescope" was derived from a 1956 design by John D. Kraus.
-This design made possible a large collecting area and high resolution, with only moderate need for moving parts.
+This design made possible a large collecting area and high resolution in one direction, with only moderate need for moving parts.
 Disadvantages were the restriction to the meridian and the asymmetric angular resolution that would be much coarser in altitude than in azimuth.
 The altitude control initially proved very difficult.